Sidney Poitier Wins Best Actor, Is the Highest Paid Star in Hollywood, Goes Vegetarian, and Continues to Inspire with His Amazing Life Story.

 He’s from the Bahamas

-Didn’t know!
 Sidney’s father was a tomato farmer on Cat Island, in the central Bahamas.
-(His father’s tomatoes had a reputation for being the best, thanks to the bat guano (ummm…that’s feces if you were wondering) he used from a nearby cave to enrich the soil on his land.)
-Sidney was actually born in Florida on a tomato-selling trip, which granted him automatic US citizenship.
-But as soon as baby Sidney was healthy—he was born prematurely at 7 months, weighing just about 3 pounds—it was back to Cat Island for the Poitiers.
+His father’s tomatoes were reputedly the very best, thanks to the bat guano he used from a nearby cave to enrich the soil on his land.

 From the age of 6, Sidney helped his father farm on Cat Island.
-Sidney has fond memories of his childhood, though the Poitiers had just barely enough to survive.
-As Sidney recounts in his personable way,
+Sidney had fond memories of his childhood, though the Poitiers had just barely enough to survive.
+As Sidney once said:

 “We were poor, man!
 I mean, we were bus-ted!”

 Sidney grew up without indoor plumbing or electricity.
-Young Sidney didn’t know what a movie was until the family moved to Nassau, the capital of the Bahamas, when he was 11.
-His mother patched all of Sidney’s and his siblings’ clothes to get as much life out of their wardrobe as possible.
-Despite these conditions, the Poitiers always took pride in their work and believed in looking their best.
+And he didn’t know what a movie was until the family moved to Nassau, the capital of the Bahamas, when he was 11.
+Sidney’s mother patched all of the Poitier children’s clothes to get as much life out of their wardrobe as possible.
+Despite these conditions, the Poitiers always took pride in their work, and believed in looking their best.